-Here's everything you need to know about how to get one, who needs to fill it out, and what it entitles you to.
+Here's everything you need to know about how to get a MAT B1 form, who needs to fill it out, and what it entitles you to.

 What is a MAT B1 form?

-A MAT B1 form, or Maternity Certificate, is a form from the government that gives your employer medical evidence of your pregnancy and when your baby is due.
+A MAT B1 form or Maternity Certificate is a government form that allows you to provide medical evidence of your pregnancy and due date to your employer or Jobcentre Plus.

 You'll need a MAT B1 form in order to claim maternity pay and benefits, whether you're unemployed, self-employed, full time, or part-time.
-The form allows you to claim Statutory Maternity Pay (SMP) from your employer.
-If you are self-employed, or you don't work, you will also need this certificate to claim your 39-week Maternity Allowance from the government.
+The form allows you to claim Statutory Maternity Pay (SMP) from your employer or Maternity Allowance from the government if you're self-employed or not currently working.

 Although your midwife should automatically give you a MAT B1 form at the antenatal appointment that takes place after your 20-week scan, you might need to request it - it is available from either your midwife or your doctor.